Meet The Parenting Through Addiction Team

 I'm so glad that you are here.
 Problems associated with alcohol use, medication misuse and drug abuse affect everyone around the individual ~ family, friends, neighbors, employers and even church members.
 The alcohol or drug aspect is often hidden, but the conflicts in relationships, struggles to meet responsibilities, absences from important events or problems with health, performance or communications are known by many.
 For family members, the truth becomes undeniable.
 As we love and try to support the person affected, we often do so in silence.
 I believe that a full life can only be achieved when our lives are free from addiction, despair and fear --- our own or someone else's.

 This letter is a way of helping you get to know me better, to know my experience and training.
 I am a Wake Forest University graduate for both undergraduate (BA, '85) and graduate school (MAEd in Counseling, '96), and I have worked in the behavioral health field since 1986.
-I am recognized in North Carolina as a Licensed Professional Counselor and Licensed Clinical Addiction Specialist.
-In my role with Parenting Through Addiction, I serve as Lead Consultant and Consultant Supervisor.
+I am recognized in North Carolina as a Licensed Clinical Mental Health Counselor and Licensed Clinical Addiction Specialist.
+In my role as founder of Parenting Through Addiction, I serve as Lead Consultant.

 In addition to extensive experience in “front-line”counseling with adolescents and adults, I have also served on the NC Substance Abuse Professional Practice Board, served as the Chief Clinical Officer for the Partnership for a Drug-Free NC, and served as the Program Manager for a residential addictions program modeled after a program developed by Hazelden.
 I received over 2,000 hours of mentoring and training through the Hazelden Professionals in Residency program and other formal training.
 Before opening Full Life, I served on the mission field in Mexico and returned to open Full Life Counseling in early, 2009.
 Now, in order to serve more families with an online platform, I have created Parenting Through Addiction.